dgroomes/javascript-playground/README.md

 ## `npm-library-rollup/`

-An example NPM-based library bundled with Rollup and an example NPM-based program that consumes it.
+An example npm-based library bundled with Rollup and an example npm-based program that consumes it.

 See the README in [npm-library-rollup/](npm-library-rollup/).